 I confirm that I have read and understood the content of this PGD and that I am willing and competent to work to it within my professional code of conduct.

-Designation Signature Date ent to work to it within my profes ent to work to it within my professional code of conduct.
+Name Designation Signature Date

 Authorising manager

 I confirm that the practitioners named above have declared themselves suitably trained and competent to work under this PGD.
 I give authorisation on behalf of insert name of organisation for the above-named health care professionals who have signed the PGD to work under it.

 Name Designation Signature Date